-- attract and retain executive officers who demonstrate the leadership and management skills necessary to drive our long-term success; - reward the achievement of our business goals and individual contributions toward achievement of those goals; and - provide compensation opportunities linked to our performance and the interests of our stockholders.
+- attract and retain executive officers who demonstrate the leadership and management skills necessary to drive our long-term success; - · reward the achievement of our business goals and individual contributions toward achievement of those goals; and - provide compensation opportunities linked to our performance and the interests of our stockholders.

-Generally, decisions regarding our executive compensation program reflect the individual contributions and performance of each executive officer as well as our overall business goals and strategies, the business cycle of our industry and prior cost-containment initiatives and adjustments.
+Generally, decisions regarding our executive compensation program reflect the individual contributions and performance of each executive officer as well as our overall business goals and strategies, the business cycle of our industry and, if applicable, prior cost-containment initiatives and adjustments.
 In addition, our executive compensation program has been developed with reference to the executive compensation practices of comparable companies in our industry to ensure that the total compensation opportunity provided to our executive officers is competitive with the market in which we compete for executive talent.
-Underlying our executive compensation program, particularly, in the case of executive officers who have price-setting authority, is the philosophy that the interests of our stockholders are best served by a program that includes a significant incentive or variable component based on our performance.
-In allocating total compensation between fixed pay, such as base salary and benefits, and variable pay for these executive officers, our general policy has been to structure compensation so that over time the portion achievable through variable pay represents approximately one third of the executive officer's total compensation opportunity, with fixed compensation and appreciation from stock awards and/or stock options, comprising the other two-thirds.
-Due to the cyclicality of our business, we periodically reduce fixed compensation, and little or no variable compensation decisions have been based largely upon restoring fixed compensation to pre-2008 levels, while recognizing the loss of variable compensation opportunities during the past several years and seeking to restore such lost opportunities, so that our compensation structure reflects the ongoing contributions of our executive officers to the Company's long-term success throughout the cycles.
+Underlying our executive compensation program, particularly, in the case of executive officers who have price-setting authority (who are the Chief Executive Officer and the General Managers of our Product Segments), is the philosophy that the interests of our stockholders are best served by a program that includes a significant variable component based on our performance.
+We tie the variable component of our executive officer's compensation directly to the net income of the relevant Product Segments for which they have responsibility.
+In this manner, we also effectively make our executive officer's compensation follow the cyclicality of our business allowing our executive officers to share in our profitability during our "up" cycles and tighten their belts with reduced compensation when we have "down" cycles.